MicahElliott/mrswlf/README.md

-Mrs. Wolf is a spinoff keybard layout derived from Colemak-DH, taking learnings from more modern layouts to improve comfort: much less stretching, fewer redirects, better SFBs, etc.
+Mrs. Wolf is a spinoff keybard layout derived from Colemak-DH, taking learnings from more modern layouts to improve comfort: much less stretching, fewer redirects, better SFBs, etc. (Only ever tried with matrix-like keyboard.)

 ## Goals